TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 ### Our first query

-First, we'll render the component using `render`.
-The API will return an object and we'll use destructuring syntax to obtain a subset of the methods required.
-You can read all about what `render` can do in [the React Testing Library API docs about render](https://testing-library.com/docs/react-testing-library/api/#render).
+First, we'll render the component using `render` (you can read all about what the function can do in [the React Testing Library API docs about `render`](https://testing-library.com/docs/react-testing-library/api/#render)).
+We say "render", but you won't see any screen.
+Back in the RTL setup article just now, one of the packages installed is `jsdom`, which simulates the DOM (including events) in memory without actually laying anything out visually like in a browser, and that allows us to parse its contents for our tests.
+This is different to and much less complex than other libraries that actually run a real browser environment for more complex end-to-end tests - that's out of scope here.

 ```jsx
 // App.jsx